 XT2 Vertical Battery Grip Known Issues

-The XT2 vertical grip isn’t without its problems, I’ve had a few issues myself and have found others that have had similar issues.
-I’m not sure if the XT2 vertical battery grip can get a firmware update, but it needs one.
+The XT2 vertical grip isn’t without its problems; I’ve had a few issues myself and have found others with similar issues.
+I’m unsure if the XT2 vertical battery grip can get a firmware update, but it needs one.

 XT2 Battery Grip Showing Dead Batteries

-Battery indicator showing the grip batteries are dead and flashing red even though they are charged.
+The battery indicator shows that the grip batteries are dead and flashing red even though they are charged.

-There is no sure way to fix this but there are a few tricks that help.
-One is to make sure the two batteries in the grip are the same.
-When I had this issue I had a new Fujifilm battery and one of the older ones in the grip.
-When I swapped to two of the new Fujifilm batteries it fixed this problem for me.
+There is no sure way to fix this, but a few tricks help.
+One is to ensure the two batteries in the grip are identical.
+When I had this issue, I had a new Fujifilm battery and one of the older ones in the grip.
+When I swapped to two of the new Fujifilm batteries, it fixed this problem for me.

 Some temporary solutions is to switch the grip into boost mode and back to normal or pull the battery tray out and pop it back in.